The Cars In The Fast And The Furious: Tokyo Drift

 evo ix tokyo drift

-Sean would use the RWD Evo IX to hone his drifting skills, which he soon picked up and mastered, winning every race he competed in, even beating Morimoto, a D.K. business partner.
+Sean used the RWD Evo IX to hone his drifting skills, which he soon picked up and mastered (partly thanks to DK’s teaching.)
+He won every race he competed in and even beat Morimoto, a DK business partner.

-After attempting to escape D.K. through the streets of Tokyo, the Evo was the next car to be crashed by Sean Boswell before Han is T-boned in the RX-7.
+After attempting to escape DK through the streets of Tokyo, the Evo was the next car to be crashed by Sean Boswell.
+Shortly after, Han is T-boned in the RX-7.

 Modifications